|(L-R) William S. Burroughs, Lucien Carr, and Allen Ginsberg|

 (for more photos see https://allenginsberg.org/2021/03/m-m-1/)

 Proto-Beat Lucien Carr was born on this date -- March 1 -- in 1925.
 He appeared in a number of Jack Kerouac's works: as Damion in On The Road; Sam Vedder in The Subterraneans and Book of Dreams (expanded edition); Julien in Big Sur; Julien Love in Book of Dreams, Desolation Angels, and Visions of Cody; Claude De Maubris in Vanity of Duluoz; Claude in Orpheus Emerged; Kenneth Wood in The Town and the City; Kenneth in The Haunted Life and Other Writings; and, Phillip Tourian in And the Hippos Were Boiled in Their Tanks.

-We remembered Carr a little over a month ago on February 28 (click here), so we won't repeat biographical details except to say that Carr was an influential member of the early Beat Generation whose name is too often omitted when speaking of same.
+We remembered Carr a little over a month ago on January 28 (click HERE), so we won't repeat biographical details except to say that Carr was an influential member of the early Beat Generation whose name is too often omitted when speaking of same (see Catherine De Leon's eye-opening article about Carr HERE).
 Carr has a rather extensive entry on Wikipedia in case you want to read more about him.
 Wikipedia gets a bad rap all the time, but I often find it to be a useful tool in getting the sense of a person, concept, or event.